gliu20/gliu20.github.io/_posts/2020-01-01-my-goals-and-why-i-dont-have-resolutions.md

 description: It's that time of year when everyone asks about your New Year's resolutions.
 While I like the the rationale, personally, I don't think it works.
 Here's why.
 ---

 It's that time of year when everyone asks about their New Year's resolutions.
-While I like the the rationale, personally, I don't think it works.
+While I like the rationale, personally, I don't think it works.
 Here's why.

 # The New Year's mindset
 In my opinion, New Year's resolutions encourages thinking of our life goals as seasonal commitments with motivation waning after the holiday season.
 I mean, who hasn't experienced slowly fading into old habits once the holiday season is long gone or put off their goals until the holidays?